 Finance degree students are prepared for careers in commercial banking, individual and institutional investments, financial services, private industry, and government.
 UT's Finance sequence is also good preparation for the CFA (Chartered Financial Analyst) or CFP (Certified Financial Planner) designations.

 Students may participate in the Bailey Student Investment Fund.
 The fund was initiated with a $100,000 donation of capital that is managed by the students taking the Applied Investment Management course (FIN 415).
 The program also includes the opportunity to become Bloomberg certified.

-- Application of basic accounting principles and techniques to financial analysis
+- Application of accounting principles and techniques to financial analysis

 - Purpose of financial markets and their role in the managerial finance function

-- How to formulate appropriate portfolio strategies for different individuals and institutional investors
+- How to formulate appropriate portfolio strategies for individual and institutional investors

 - Factors that affect a company’s cost of capital